xapian/xapian-docsprint/concepts/search/search_limitations.rst

 ..
 Needs to mention ulimit, pam/syslimits & upstart for linux alone these days

-You can address this issue (and spread the search load) by using the remote backend to search databases on a cluster of machines, which only needs one fd open per database on the client machine.
+You can address this issue (and spread the search load) by using the remote backend to search databases on a cluster of machines - the remote backend only uses one fd per database on the client machine.